Colosseum information

 Parts of Colosseum

 The main feature of the Colosseum is its arena, the space were the action took place.
 Battles between gladiators, animal executions, dramatic plays and battle reenactments were witnessed there.
+Then the hypogeum was created, built 10 years later the inauguration, which is the substructure of the Colosseum that allowed the arena to have naval battles.

 Arch of Constantine